finiks6/ai_study_app/README.md

 The project now includes a Node.js backend with a SQLite database.
 Upload a PDF, the server will generate a basic summary and store it for later viewing.
 Previously saved summaries can be browsed and clicking a summary shows its full text and generated output.

+Users can also fetch their account details via `GET /me` and manage saved summaries with `DELETE /api/summaries/:id`.

 ## Setup

 1. Install dependencies: